 An individual may also file a complaint with the Rhode Island Commission for Human Rights or the U.S. Equal Employment Opportunity Commission.
-If a charge has been filed, either simultaneously or at a later date with Rhode Island Commission for Human Rights or the U.S. Equal Employment Opportunity Commission, the State Equal Opportunity Office will defer to either commission for investigation and any resolution and/or prosecution of any charge.
+If a charge has been filed, either simultaneously or at a later date with Rhode Island Commission for Human Rights or the U.S. Equal Employment Opportunity Commission, the State of Rhode Island may defer to either commission for investigation and any resolution and/or prosecution of any charge.